Exposing your skin to the sun is essential

 Desquamation and exfoliation

-It's normal that epidermis cells, on the top of your skin, die and flake off daily.
+It is normal for epidermal cells, on the surface of the skin, to die and flake off daily.

 This skin-renewing process is called: